cobianzo/wp-env-sidebar-related-article/README.md

 You can include some js to your partial.
 Just follow the convention of calling the .js with the same name as the block.
 It will be compiled by wp-scripts into **/build** (thanks to a modification in `webpack.config.js`) and it will be enqueued with the block as the view_script.

+# PHPUNIT

+it works, I copied it from the create-block-theme plugin, with some adaptations because this is a theme not a plugin.
+The file `bin/install-wp-tests.sh` is not used.

+`npm run test:php`